matatk/tinker/index.md

 ---
 layout: base
-title: tinkerpages
+title: tinker apps
 ---
-Just some little single-page tools to hopefully keep me sharp on development techniques, as well as scratch itches.
+A collection of single-page tools to scratch itches and help me learn development techniques.

-## The Pages

 [Simple Timezone Converter](simpletimezone/)
 :A simpler timezone converter than I could find at the time; simply input the timezone and start time of your meeting, and the start time in your timezone is shown.